-Professor Aviva BurnstockProfessor and Head of the Department of Conservation and Technology
+Professor Aviva BurnstockProfessor of Conservation

 Aviva’s research interests include investigation of the materials and techniques used for painting; and characterisation of visual and material changes; the application of new methods for technical study; evaluating methods for conservation practice (for example methods for cleaning paintings); focus on the deterioration and conservation issues for modern oil paint and paintings.